|Photo Shot by Paul Cook|

 I wasn't forthright.
 I told them I was an unemployed writer, trying to become an academic.
 (And this wasn't a lie, either.)

 They smiled and asked lots of questions.
-There was one black guy and one, curvy, black girl, who had the thickest lips I've ever seen.
-She kept putting her hands on her big buttocks and smiled a lot underneath the moonlight.
+There was one black guy and one, and one full bodied, black girl, who had really big lips.
+She kept putting her hands on her butt and smiled a lot underneath the moonlight.

 When the police came, they made me jump in the bushes with them.
 They said it was illegal to drink on the weekends, and that it was some stupid rule that the town made up.
 (It reminded me of how my city made up stupid rules all the time too.
 I guess it's a universal problem - dumb public officials.)